-PB indicates the Chl.a specific productivity (mgC/mgChl.a/h).
+where PB indicates the Chl.a specific productivity (mgC/mgChl.a/h).
 PP is the photosynthetic rate (mgC/m3/h).
 CHL is the Chl.a concentration (mgChl.a/m3).
-Primary productions in euphotic zone (surface to depth of 1% surface irradiance) of the bay were obtained using following equation:
+Primary productions in the euphotic zone (surface to depth of 1% surface irradiance) of the bay were obtained using the following equations:

 　　　　　　　　　 (2)